 Don’t compare yourself to others.
 They are in a different book, a different chapter.
 Ask yourself, which chapter am I writing?
 What's the name of this chapter?
 Or was your intention to help people?

 So, if you're struggling because you feel like the joy has been taken out of entrepreneurship, go listen to this episode.
 It will change the entrepreneurship game for you.

 What to do now?
-What I recommend to my clients who are looking to really drive their business forward is to join my Launch Gamebook that's coming out at the end of January.
-If you’re an entrepreneur and you feel like you need some inspiration, or could use some extra sales, and you want to learn how to launch and triple your income by selling out your launches, you can get on the waitlist for The Launch Gamebook here.
+What I recommend to my clients who are looking to really drive their business forward is to join my Launch Gamebook that's out now.
+If you’re an entrepreneur and you feel like you need some inspiration, or could use some extra sales, and you want to learn how to launch and triple your income by selling out your launches, you can get register for The Launch Gamebook here.